Archbishop of Delhi: The people voted against Modi and the political use of religion

 seats.
 The prime minister Narendra Modi has conceded defeat, congratulated Kejriwal

 and promised him his full support.

-This is the first major defeat for the BJP since the general elections in 2014, which had decreed the victory of the party and the election of Modi as Prime Minister
+This is the first major defeat for the BJP since the general elections in 2014, which had decreed the victory of the party and the election of Modi as Prime Minister of India.